 The next issue is one around noise or interference.
 From my crash course it appears that the high encoding designed to increase speeds can be very susceptible to interference from just about anything.
 In theory, the encoding can be stepped down without causing session loss and only impacting speed.

-The conclusion to all this is that certainly the best I can hope for comes all the way back to the 5G fixed wireless access service I mentioned and experimented with earlier.
+Certainly the best I can hope for comes all the way back to the 5G fixed wireless access service I mentioned and experimented with earlier.
 Using 5g in the 3.4 – 3.8GHz band to overcome the last mile challenges of fiber and DSL and provide a ‘beamformed’ 5G service to my home router seems like the way forward, and so my ISP is definitely moving in the right direction.

 I also recently read that Verizon is introducing 1Gbps 5G fixed broadband wireless to their customers in the U.S., so it definitely sounds like 5G will become a real alternative to fixed line especially given the lead times for rolling out.
 However, while the technology appears to available, it is still a rapidly maturing market reminiscent of the wild west with a way to go in terms of the actual usability of the service and the ability of the ISP to support its customers.